saulpw/visidata/doc/dev-cursors.md

 `visibleColLayout` always reflects the current layout displayed on the screen.
 This may not be the layout for the next draw cycle, for example if the currently executing command hides a column or causes the columns to scroll.

-- *visibleCols* and *nonKeyVisibleCols* are helpful properties, each returning a list of Columns with the same ordering as Sheet.columns, but omitting hidden columns.
+- *visibleCols* and *nonKeyVisibleCols* are helpful properties, each returning a list of Column objects with the same ordering as Sheet.columns, but omitting hidden columns.

 - *nVisibleCols* is a property that returns the number of visible columns (i.e. one more than value of the maximum visible column index).

 ## Key Columns

-Key columns are always the first *nKeys* columns in Sheet.columns.
+Key columns are '___'.

 - *nKeys* is a real member variable that determines the number of columns to use as keys.
 - *keyCols* is a property that returns a list of the key columns.

+Key columns are always the first *nKeys* columns in Sheet.columns.

 # Cells, Values, Types, and Formatting